MicroEJ/docs/Tutorials/trainingKernel.rst

 Unit 1: Kernel Development with MICROEJ SDK
 -------------------------------------------

-This training is provided in PDF format:

-- :download:`Slides: Kernel Development <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>` (for MICROEJ SDK 5)
+Training for MICROEJ SDK 6 is coming soon!

 Unit 2: Kernel-GREEN
 --------------------